-However, one notable exception to this difficulty occurred under the auspices of Pope Francis (at that time Archbishop Jorge Bergoglio) on August 18, 1996 in the Church of Santa Maria y Caballito Almagro in Buenos Aires, Argentina.
+However, one notable exception to this difficulty is the Pope Francis Eucharistic miracle of Buenos Aires.
+This Eucharistic miracle occurred under the auspices of Pope Francis (at that time Archbishop Jorge Bergoglio) on August 18, 1996, in the Church of Santa Maria y Caballito Almagro in Buenos Aires, Argentina.

-On that day in the evening, Fr.
+On the evening of that day, Fr.
 Alejandro Pezet was told by a woman parishioner that a consecrated host had been desecrated on a candle holder in the back of the Church.
 Unable to consume the host, Fr.
 Pezet put it into a glass of water into the tabernacle so that it would dissolve (the ordinary practice for respectfully handling such a host).

 The photograph occurred on September 6, 1996, and it was decided to keep the host in the tabernacle without publicizing it or its origin.

 After three years, the bloody tissue had not decomposed.
-This is truly extraordinary and virtually impossible to explain through natural causation—particularly because no special attempt was made to preserve it.
+This is truly extraordinary and virtually impossible to explain through natural causation—a miracle if you will—particularly because no special attempt was made to preserve it.
 Since the original photographs revealed the complete lack of decomposition, Archbishop Bergoglio asked that the bloody tissue be scientifically examined.

 "The analyzed material is a fragment of the heart muscle found in the wall of the left ventricle close to the valves.
 This muscle is responsible for the contraction of the heart.
 It should be borne in mind that the left cardiac ventricle pumps blood to all parts of the body.
 The heart muscle is in an inflammatory condition and contains a large number of white blood cells.
 This indicates that the heart was alive at the time the sample was taken.
 It is my contention that the heart was alive, since white blood cells die outside a living organism.
 They require a living organism to sustain them.
 Thus, their presence indicates that the heart was alive when the sample was taken.
 What is more, these white blood cells had penetrated the tissue, which further indicates that the heart had been under severe stress, as if the owner had been beaten severely about the chest."
 Dr. Frederic Zugibe